groppe/kart/README.md

 The following dependencies are needed to run the application:
  - Python 3.6
  - Node.js 6.11.*
- - MongoDB 3.4.* database (accessible from the application, not necessarily on the same machine the app runs on)
+ - MongoDB 3.4.* (a database accessible from the application, not necessarily on the same machine)

 The following dependencies are needed to deploy and use the application:
  - AWS account with administrator access